robinjfisher/Touchstone/README.markdown

 * Mounts the engine in your routes.rb file

 ## Installation continued
 Copy the migrations across to your application by running `touchstone:install:migrations`.
-This will add models for the 3 elements set out above.
+This will add migrations to create the tables for the 3 classes set out above.

 If, for any reason the command `rails g touchstone` has not made the correct changes to your files, these are the changes that need to be made and can be made manually.